Skip to content

 Method Name Type Required Meaning

-setSamplingRate Float No Set the collection rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1.
+setSamplingRate Float No Set collection rate, range [0,1], 0 means no collection, 1 means full collection, default is 1.

-setTraceType TraceType No Set the trace type, default is DDTrace, currently supports Zipkin , Jaeger, DDTrace, Skywalking (8.0+), TraceParent (W3C), if choosing corresponding trace type when integrating OpenTelemetry, please check supported types and agent-related configurations
+setTraceType TraceType No Set trace type, default is DDTrace, currently supports Zipkin , Jaeger, DDTrace, Skywalking (8.0+), TraceParent (W3C), if integrating OpenTelemetry, please check supported types and agent related configurations

 setEnableLinkRUMData Boolean No Whether to associate with RUM data, default is false

-setEnableAutoTrace Boolean No Set whether to enable automatic http trace, currently only supports automatic tracing for OKhttp, default is false
+setEnableAutoTrace Boolean No Whether to enable automatic http trace, currently only supports OKhttp automatic tracing, default is false

-setOkHttpTraceHeaderHandler Callback No ASM sets a global FTTraceInterceptor.HeaderHandler, default is not set, supported by ft-sdk versions 1.6.8 and above, reference example custom Trace
+setOkHttpTraceHeaderHandler Callback No ASM sets global FTTraceInterceptor.HeaderHandler, default is not set, supported in ft-sdk 1.6.8 and above, example reference custom Trace

-In FTRUMConfig, configure enableTraceUserAction, enableTraceUserView, enableTraceUserResource,setEnableTrackAppUIBlock,setEnableTrackAppCrash and setEnableTrackAppANR to achieve automatic collection of data for Action, View, Resource, LongTask, Error.
-If you want to perform custom collection, you can use FTRUMGlobalManager to report data, as shown below:
+Configure enableTraceUserAction, enableTraceUserView, enableTraceUserResource,setEnableTrackAppUIBlock,setEnableTrackAppCrash and setEnableTrackAppANR in FTRUMConfig to achieve automatic collection of Action, View, Resource, LongTask, Error data.
+For custom collection, you can use FTRUMGlobalManager to report data, as shown below:

 Action